Drew-Chase/SysMonitor.NET/README.md

 ### Example

-Here's a complete example that demonstrates the usage of the SysMonitor.NET library:
+Here's a complete example that demonstrates the usage of the SysMonitor.NET library, you can also view the full example project [here](/Example/Program.cs):

 ```csharp
 // Import necessary namespaces